AshLaw96/fit-track/TESTING.md

 1. [*recommended*] If you are using the live deployed site URLs, validate using this link: https://validator.w3.org/#validate_by_uri
 2. Otherwise, if you are copying/pasting your HTML code manually, use this link: https://validator.w3.org/#validate_by_input

-It's recommended to validate the live pages (all of them) using the deployed URL.
-This will give you a custom URL as well, which you can use below on your testing documentation.
-It makes it easier to return back to a page for validating it again in the future.
-The URL will look something like this:

 - https://validator.w3.org/nu/?doc=https://AshLaw96.github.io/fit-track/index.html